JetBrains/marketplace-docs/topics/api-reference/embeddable-content.md

 ```

 **Including iframe**
-In case, it's impossible for you to include the script on the page you can also include an `iframe`.
+In case you can't include the script on the page, you can also add an `iframe`.
 Please, use the code below.

 **Card**
 ```html